Alcohol in the workplace

 Developing an alcohol at work policy and increasing your employees' awareness around alcohol will help to create a healthier work culture.
 Take a look at these useful guides, websites and campaigns to help you kick start the process.

-This booklet covers the rationale behind raising alcohol awareness, guidance on writing an alcohol policy and developing a healthier work culture.
+This booklet produced by the British Heart Foundation covers the rationale behind raising alcohol awareness, guidance on writing an alcohol policy and developing a healthier work culture.
 It also includes fun ideas and activities for alcohol awareness events.

-Produced by the Institute of Alcohol Studies (IAS) and updated in November 2017, this interesting and informative factsheet covers three key areas:
+Produced by the Institute of Alcohol Studies (IAS) and updated in February 2020, this factsheet includes a model workplace alcohol policy.

 This website contains loads of useful information, tips, advice and interactive tools to help people make better choices about their drinking.
 Encourage your employees to have a go at the ‘DrinkCompare Calculator’ to see how their drinking compares to others in the UK.
 Get clued up about the different health effects of alcohol.
 You can also find out what to do if you’re worried about someone else’s drinking.